Almost local metrics on shape space of hypersurfaces in n-space: INTRODUCTION

-of immersion of the circle into the plane modulo the group of reparameterizations of the circle $S^1$.
-In \cite[3.10]{Michor98} they found that the simplest such metric has vanishing geodesic distance; this is the metric induced by $L^2(\text{arc length})$ on $\on{Imm}(S^1,\mathbb R^2)$:
+where $f,h,k: S^1\to\R^2$ are smooth functions. $f$ is the curve representing the shape, and $h,k$ are deformation vector fields of $f$.
+The Euclidean metric on $\R^2$ is denoted by $\g$.
+We use integration by arc length $ds=|f'(\th)|\,d\th$.
+This makes the metric invariant under reparametrizations of $f,h,k$.
+This invariance is needed when factoring out reparametrizations; see section~\ref{hamiltonian}.
+Since the metric has to be positive definite, it is natural to require that $f'(\th)\neq 0$ everywhere, i.e., $f$ is an immersion.

-In \cite{Michor102} they found that the vanishing geodesic distance phenomenon for the $L^2$-metric occurs also in the more general shape space $\on{Imm}(M,N)/\on{Diff}(M)$ where $S^1$ is replaced by a compact manifold $M$ and Euclidean $\mathbb R^2$ is replaced by a Riemannian manifold $N$; it also occurs on the full diffeomorphism group $\on{Diff}(N)$, but not on the subgroup $\on{Diff}(N,\on{vol})$ of volume preserving diffeomorphisms, where the geodesic equation for the $L^2$-metric is the Euler equation of an incompressible fluid.
-In \cite[section 3]{Michor107} a class of metrics was investigated which were called almost local metrics: they were of the form
+Unfortunately it turned out that the $L^2$ metric induces vanishing geodesic distance on shape space \cite{Michor98}.
+This means that any two shapes can be connected by an arbitrarily short path in shape space, when path length is measured with the $L^2$ metric.
+Later in \cite{Michor102} it was found that the vanishing geodesic distance phenomenon for the $L^2$-metric occurs also in the more general shape space where $S^1$ is replaced by a compact manifold $M$ and Euclidean $\mathbb R^2$ is replaced by a Riemannian manifold $N$.
+It also occurs on the full diffeomorphism group $\on{Diff}(N)$.\footnote{But not on the subgroup $\on{Diff}(N,\on{vol})$ of volume preserving diffeomorphisms, where the geodesic equation for the $L^2$-metric is the Euler equation of an incompressible fluid.} These results together imply vanishing geodesic distance on spaces of immersions.\footnote{This has not been stated in \cite{Michor98,Michor102}, but it follows easily.
+First choose a short horizontal path going from the immersion $f_0$ to the $\Diff(M)$-orbit of the immersion $f_1$.
+Then choose another short path in the $\Diff(M)$-orbit of $f_1$ connecting the endpoint of the previous path to $f_1$.}

+The discovery of the degeneracy of the $L^2$ metric was the starting point of a quest for better Riemannian metrics.
+A possibility excluding the degenerate paths encountered in \cite{Michor98} is to penalize high length and/or curvature.
+This led to the investigation of a class of metrics which were called almost local metrics; see \cite{Michor107,Michor98}.
+A better name might be weighted $L^2$-metrics.
+They are of the form